Our wounds are often the openings into the best and most beautiful parts of us.

 We are creatures of habit.
 We crave stability and resist change.
 When something happens to disrupt this stability, we can become easily discombobulated and it’s normal to need support.
-Life transitions on paper can often read as positive (birth of a new child), or negative (divorce).
-However, we know that life is far more complex than this.
-A transition that is viewed as a joyous one, may not feel so joyous.
-A transition that is perceived as negative may in fact bring feelings of relief.
-Of course, this can go both ways and often can be a combination of confusing thoughts and emotions.
+Some transitions can include the birth of a child, the loss of a loved one, illness, divorce or separation, moving, or career changes.
 No matter what transition in your life you are experiencing, I'm here to walk it with you.

 Experiencing psychological trauma can effect our mind, body and behaviour.
 There are varying degrees of trauma that a person can experience.
 It may have been one event or a reoccurring one.
 Trauma that both children and adults may experience include but are not limited to: parental abandonment or neglect, physical, verbal or sexual abuse, witnessing an act of violence or a death, family separation, illness or injury, oppression, poverty and forced displacement.
-Regardless of when the trauma was experienced, the mark can stay with us and manifest in different ways that may include anxiety, depression, somatic symptoms, nightmares, anger/irritability, guilt/shame, and feelings of disconnect from ourselves, others and our physical environment.
+And more collectively, we are navigating ecological trauma.
+Symptoms of trauma can manifest in different ways that may include anxiety, depression, somatic symptoms, nightmares, anger/irritability, guilt/shame, and feelings of disconnect from ourselves, others and our physical environment.
 These symptoms are often our body's response to being in survival mode.
 However, our bodies and brains are resilient.
 Together, we can process what you have been through so you can regain a sense of control over your life and an increased understanding of your experiences.

 I'm a trained clinician in Eating Disorder Intuitive Therapy.
 I work most commonly with women and youth to overcome disordered eating patterns, and help them to better understand their relationship with their body.
 An important & unique aspect in my approach to this work is looking at the larger societal context of diet-culture & fat-phobia.
 Only when we understand the impact of these externalized messages, can we look to talk back to our Disordered Eating Voice.
 I assist clients in accessing their intuitive voice around food, exercise and well-being to begin recovery.